KristjanESPERANTO/MagicMirror-3rd-Party-Modules/docs/pipeline-refactor-roadmap.md

 Routine reminders for keeping the written guidance in sync with the code:

-- Update `docs/architecture.md` as TypeScript stages replace Python counterparts (P2.2, P2.3) and whenever shared utilities (P2.1) materially change the architecture overview.
+- Update `docs/architecture.md` whenever stage runtimes or shared utilities shift (for example, when Node scripts move to TypeScript or shared helpers gain new capabilities).
 - Align updates in `docs/CONTRIBUTING.md` with each orchestrator milestone so local workflows stay in sync.

 ## Next Concrete Steps

 Immediate action items:

-1. Decide on the long-term diff strategy (e.g. golden artifacts) now that the Python fallback is gone.
+1. Implement the repository-hosted golden artifact strategy: produce deterministic outputs, neutralize volatile fields, and add a CI comparison step (supports P4.3).
 2. Extend the rule registry to cover every pipeline check stage before layering new features (P4.11).
 3. Implement the check-group configuration file so runs can toggle `fast`, `deep`, and optional integrations (P4.2).
 4. Build the golden regression fixtures for check outputs to protect future refactors (P4.3).